Trifluoromethanide Anion Outlives Expectations

-For chemists, adding fluoroalkyl groups to molecules is an important way of controlling properties, such as the bioactivity of drugs and the performance of plastics and electronic materials.
-The trifluoromethanide anion, CF³–, has long been the proposed key intermediate in these reactions, except that no one has been able to trap the anion—it’s been thought to only pop in and out of existence.
+For chemists, adding fluoroalkyl groups to molecules is an important way of controlling properties such as the bioactivity of drugs and the performance of plastics and electronic materials.
+The trifluoromethanide anion, CF3–, has long been the proposed key intermediate in these reactions, but no one has been able to trap the anion—it’s been thought to only pop in and out of existence.

 “This study not only dispels the myth that the CF3– anion is a fleeting intermediate in nucleophilic trifluoromethylation chemistry, but it also serves as a valuable platform for future mechanistic studies in this exciting research field,” comments organofluorine chemist Ryan Gilmour of the University of Münster, in Germany.